pmidura/Currency-Master-privacy/privacy-policy.md

 We value the trust you place in us by providing us with your personal information, so we strive to use commercially acceptable means to protect it.
 However, please note that no method of transmission over the Internet or method of electronic storage is 100% secure and reliable, and we cannot guarantee its complete security. -->

 ### Children's privacy
-The Services are not directed to persons under the age of 13.
 We do not knowingly collect personal information from children under the age of 13.
 In the event that we discover that a child under the age of 13 has provided us with personal information, we will immediately remove it from our servers.
 If you are a parent or guardian and know that your child has provided us with personal information, please contact us so that we can take the necessary action.

 ### Changes to this Privacy Policy
 We may update our Privacy Policy from time to time.
 Accordingly, you are advised to check this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes will take effect immediately upon publication on this page.